MicrosoftDocs/entra-docs/docs/identity/domain-services/tutorial-create-forest-trust.md

 ## Configure DNS in the on-premises domain

-To correctly resolve the managed domain from the on-premises environment, you may need to add forwarders to the existing DNS servers.
+To correctly resolve the managed domain from the on-premises environment, you might need to add forwarders to the existing DNS servers.
 To configure the on-premises environment to communicate with the managed domain, complete the following steps from a management workstation for the on-premises AD DS domain:

 1. Select **Start** > **Administrative Tools** > **DNS**.
 1. Select your DNS zone, such as *aaddscontoso.com*.